Reconstructing the kinetic chemotaxis kernel using macroscopic data: well-posedness and ill-posedness: Discussion

-A natural extension of the results presented in the current paper is the algorithmic performance in higher dimensions.
-The theoretical findings seem to apply in a straightforward manner, but details need to be evaluated.
+A natural extension of the results presented in the current paper is the algorithmic performance in higher {space} dimensions.
+The theoretical findings seem to apply in a straightforward manner, {and we are convinced that an adaptation of \Cref{design} in analogy to \Cref{rem:SimilarSD} and \cite{HKLT2022singulardecomposition} could provide well-posedness,} but details need to be evaluated.
 Numerically one can certainly also refine the solver implementation.
 For example, it is possible that higher order numerical PDE solvers that preserve structures bring extra benefit.
 More sophisticated optimization methods such as the (Quasi-)Newton method or Sequential Quadratic Programming are possible alternatives for conducting the inversion~\cite{Burger_2002_SequentialProgramming,Haber_2000_(Gauss)NewtonMethods, Ren_ReviewNumericsTransportBasedImag,Smyletal_2021_QuasiNewton}.
 Furthermore, we adopted a {first optimize, then discretize} approach in this article.
 Suggested in~\cite{ApelFlaig_2012_OtDandDtOshouldcommute,Gunzburger_2002_Optimization, LiuWang_2017_nonCommutativeDtOOtD}, a {first discretize, then optimize} framework could be bring automatic compatibility of forward and adjoint solvers, but extra difficulties~\cite{Hinze2008OptimizationWP} need to be resolved.
 Error estimates for continuous in space ground truth parameters as in \cite{jin2021error} could help practitioners to select a suitable space-discretization.

 Our ultimate goal is to form a collaboration between practitioners to solve the real-world problem related to bacteria motion reconstruction~\cite{Le_2002_Chemotaxis(macro)InBioreactors}.
 To that end, experimental design is non avoidable.
 A class of criteria proposed under the Bayesian perspective shed light on this topic, see~\cite{Alexanderian_2021_ReviewBayesianOptimalExperimentalDesign} and references therein.
 In our context, it translates to whether the design proposed in Section~\ref{sec:ExpDesign} satisfies these established optimality criteria.